ChromeUniverse/RedstoneBot/README.md

 `!redstone ping`

-Replies with "Pong!" and show connection latency in miliseconds.
+Replies with "Pong!" and shows connection latency in miliseconds.

 `!redstone status`